 - Hand injuries.
-Surveyors who utilize stakes have the hazard of injuries of hands or fingers while hammering in stakes.
+Surveyors who utilize stakes have the hazard of injuries to hands or fingers while hammering in stakes.

 - Eye injuries.
 Dust and flying debris create a major hazard for eye injuries when walking around a construction site.

 Best Practices When Surveying

 - When possible, have equipment stop when it is required to survey close to moving equipment.
 Plan out work tasks, so they do not interfere with one another.
 For example, survey when operators are on lunch or break.

 - Always communicate in morning meetings or tailgate meetings about the plans for surveying that day when other work tasks are being completed in the area.
 Communication allows for planning as well as awareness between workgroups of other people entering a work area.
 Make contact with operators when entering a work area.

 - Never walk under suspended loads or put yourself in the line of fire from higher work levels.
 Objects on higher work levels need to be secured, and proper guardrail systems with toe boards need put into place to protect personnel below.

 - To prevent slip, trip, and fall injuries, practice good housekeeping.
 Eliminate as many of these hazards as possible instead of just walking around them.
 For muddy work areas, have a dozer or maintainer dress up the area instead of facing difficult working conditions when surveying.

 - Eliminate dust by using water to suppress it.
 Avoid working downwind from moving equipment to avoid eye injuries.
 Wear proper safety glasses with side shields.
 Never rub your eye if you get dust in it.
 Notify a supervisor and rinse the eye with the proper eyewash solution.